-To his mind, as a devout Christian, an infinite God could conjure these things in a day and a half of creative labor and thereafter manage the menagerie for His entire life.
+To the good looking 16th century Giordano Bruno’s mind, an infinite God could conjure infinite habitable planets in a day and a half of creative labor and thereafter manage the menagerie for His entire life.

 But the notion of extra-earth beings did not align perfectly with the reigning Christian orthodoxy of sixteenth-century Europe, and so the handsome Giordano Bruno and his handsomely bound books were burned to cinders.

 In fact, no ancient religion dreamed of other worlds or moved beyond its local locale, even though some ancient notions of God included divine attributes like omnipotence and omniscience, which are two bullets on a heavenly resume that should suggest ease in supervising many billions of inhabitants on many billions of planets.

 Just as a human being cares nothing for the near endless eons that precede or follow his ninety years of oxygenated existence, so too a human being cares not a whit for the near endless cosmic spaces that surround his square patch of Tierra de Madre.
 Hence the adage, coined just this minute, As with time, so with space.